Survey of Household Spending (SHS)

 This is a sample survey with a cross-sectional design.

-Sampling unit:
+Sampling unit

 In the three territorial capitals, the sampling unit is the dwelling.

-Stratification method:
+Stratification method

-A stratified one-stage sampling design is used to select a second sample which is combined with the first sample before collection.
+A stratified one-stage sampling design is used to select a second sample, which is combined with the first sample before collection.
 Selected dwellings that are inhabited by members of the target population are included in this second sample of households.
-This second sample is stratified in the same way as for the first sample.
+This second sample is stratified in the same way as the first sample.

-Sampling and sub-sampling:
+Sampling and subsampling

 Data sources